dncoyote/interview-guides/Notes/CoreJava.md

 #### **JRE**

--The JRE is a runtime environment that is necessary for running Java applications.
+- The JRE is a runtime environment that is necessary for running Java applications.
 It includes the JVM and a set of standard class libraries that are required for executing Java programs.
--The JRE does not include development tools (e.g., compiler) or source code.
+- The JRE does not include development tools (e.g., compiler) or source code.
 It is designed for end-users who want to run Java applications.
 - End-users need a JRE installed on their system to execute Java applications.

 #### **JDK**